 You can get a portable fixed-rate mortgage, which means you can take it with you when you move

-You can choose between short-term fixed-rate mortgages (such as two years) or longer-term deals (five to 10 years or longer)
+You can choose between short-term fixed-rate mortgages (such as 2 years) or longer-term deals (5 -10 years or longer)

 If rates fall, you won't benefit from your mortgage payments going down